 There are many different sizes and capacities of vertical and horizontal geysers, and they can be powered by electricity, gas, or solar energy.
 The availability of a gas or power supply, the local climate, and energy efficiency considerations are only a few variables that influence the choice of fuel source.

-Overall, vertical and horizontal geysers’ design and installation requirements differ most significantly.
+Vertical and horizontal geysers’ design and installation requirements significantly differ.
 In contrast to horizontal geysers, which are broader and flatter and require more wall space but less floor area, vertical geysers are taller and narrower.
 Knowing the distinctions will let you select the ideal geyser for your unique requirements and available area.

 Design and Installation: